 - The steps for assigning a policy are the same regardless of the type of asset you assign it to. - You can follow the same steps to change the policy that is associated with an asset or to un-assign a policy from an asset. - Do not assign a host-level protection policy to a disk asset.
 Doing so may lead to the creation of several unnamed snapshots that include snapshot of the disk itself, snapshot of the host to which that disk is attached, and snapshot of all the other disks that are attached to the host. - CloudPoint currently does not block you from assigning a host-level policy to a non-host entity such as a disk.
-But doing so can lead to unintended snapshot creation. - CloudPoint does not support running multiple operations on the same asset simultaneously.
+But doing so can lead to unintended snapshot creation. - Do not assign a host-level policy to file system assets belonging to the same instance.
+CloudPoint currently does not block you from assigning a host-level policy to a file system asset, but doing so can lead to errors during snapshot creation. - For protecting file system and disk assets, always assign a disk-level protection policy; that is, a policy where the Storage Level option is set to Disk. - CloudPoint does not support running multiple operations on the same asset simultaneously.
 If you have an asset in multiple policies and the policy run times overlap, one of the policies may fail. - For example, suppose an asset is in both Policy 1 and Policy 2.
 If Policy 1 is running when Policy 2 starts, Policy 2 may fail.
 It takes an average of 10 minutes to create an Oracle snapshot.
-Allow at least a 10 minute gap between two policies that have the same asset.
+Allow at least a 10 minute gap between two policies that have the same asset. - Do not assign the policy to internal-only disk objects.
+While installing and configuring agents and plug-ins on the protected hosts.
+CloudPoint creates internal volume objects that are required for performing CloudPoint operations.
+The CloudPoint UI incorrectly displays these internal-only volumes as disk assets and allows you to select these objects for snapshot and restore operations.